Sunlitspace542/ultrastarfox/README.md

 After building, a debug symbol map will be created at ``SYMBOLS.TXT``, and a bank space report at ``BANKS.CSV``.

+## Contributing

+PRs are welcome!
+All changes to be submitted should be made to the [dev](https://github.com/Sunlitspace542/ultrastarfox/tree/dev) branch.

 ## Helpful Links/tools

 [Star Fox - Source Code Mods](https://docs.google.com/document/d/1kdgPCBeQFYsAepSDNpmwO8ZysRJjdnwK_5gWT2FFQEk/edit?usp=sharing)